 - micro-blogging using Twitter

-We’ll also be introduced to various visualization tools.
+We’ll also be introduced to the Pecha Kucha presentation format, which places significant constraints on what can be shown and how long each slide can in a PowerPoint or Keynote presentation.
 Specifics requirements each project will be described in greater detail on a separate assignment page.
-Students will also write a final paper that analyzes the use of these spaces.
+Students will also write a final reflection in which they discuss their work.